peetkes/metro-area-stretched-cluster/ReadMe.md

-# Three node MarkLogic cluster on a single VM
+# Three node MarkLogic cluster with haproxy LB on a single VM

 This project is used to setup a 3 node marklogic cluster with a load balancer

 It uses the marklogic-3n-centos.yaml, mldb_admin_username.txt, mldb_admin_password.txt and haproxy-2.4/haproxy.cfg files.
 There are 2 shell scripts to start and stop teh container.
-In teh docs folder there is an asciidoc file describing the steps to take after the container with the cluster is ready.
+In the docs folder there is an asciidoc file describing the steps to take after the container with the cluster is ready.

-**Docker compose file sample to setup a three node MarkLogic cluster**
+**Docker compose file sample to setup a three node MarkLogic cluster with haproxy LB**
 ```
 version: '3.8'